Algebraic bounds for heterogeneous site percolation on directed and undirected graphs: Finite graph bounds

-For completeness, we also establish the relation between the spectral radii of the matrices $A_p$ and $H_p$ (this is an extended version of Theorem 1 from Ref.\ \cite{Hamilton-Pryadko-PRL-2014}; see also Ref.~\cite{Karrer-Newman-Zdeborova-PRL-2014}): \begin{statement} (\textbf{a}) The spectral radii of the matrices (\ref{eq:Ap}), (\ref{eq:Lp}), and (\ref{eq:Hp}) corresponding to heterogeneous site percolation on a finite strongly-connected digraph $\mathcal{D}$ satisfy $\rho(A_p)=\rho(L_p)\ge \rho(H_p)$. (\textbf{b})~If $\mathcal{D}$ has no symmetric bonds, all three spectral radii are equal. (\textbf{c})~If the OLG of a finite digraph $\mathcal{D}$ is strongly connected and $\rho(H_p)=\rho(A_p)$, then $\mathcal{D}$ has no symmetric bonds. \end{statement} \begin{proof} Consider a right eigenvector of the matrix $H_p$ with non-negative components, $\eta_{a}\ge0$, where $a\equiv i\to j$ goes over all arcs in the digraph $\mathcal{D}$.
+For completeness, we also establish the relation between the spectral radii of the matrices $A_p$ and $H_p$ (this is an extended version of Theorem 1 from Ref.\ \cite{Hamilton-Pryadko-PRL-2014}; see also Ref.~\cite{Karrer-Newman-Zdeborova-PRL-2014}): \begin{statement} (\textbf{a}) The spectral radii of the matrices (\ref{eq:Ap}), (\ref{eq:Lp}), and (\ref{eq:Hp}) corresponding to heterogeneous site percolation on a finite strongly-connected digraph $\mathcal{D}$ satisfy $\rho(A_p)=\rho(L_p)\ge \rho(H_p)$. (\textbf{b})~If $\mathcal{D}$ has no undirected edges, all three spectral radii are equal. (\textbf{c})~If the OLG of a finite digraph $\mathcal{D}$ is strongly connected and $\rho(H_p)=\rho(A_p)$, then $\mathcal{D}$ has no undirected edges. \end{statement} \begin{proof} Consider a right PF eigenvector of the matrix $H_p$ with non-negative components, $\eta_{a}\ge0$, where $a\equiv i\to j$ goes over all arcs in the digraph $\mathcal{D}$.
 Such an eigenvector can always be constructed, whether or not the corresponding graph, OLG of $\mathcal{D}$, is strongly connected\cite{Perron-1907,Frobenius-1912,Meyer-book-2000}.
 According to the definition~(\ref{eq:Hp}), the corresponding equations are